openprivacytech/community/mentorship/gsod/2023/README.md

   [Google Summer of Code](https://g.co/gsoc) or a similar program, mention this in your application.
 Describe your achievements in that program.
 Explain how this experience may influence the way you work in Season of Docs.

+  ## Contact us

+If you are a Technical Writer and you are interested to contribute to OpenPrivacyTech for Google Season of Docs 2023, Please send your proposal ( following the [template of writing the statement of interest](https://developers.google.com/season-of-docs/docs/tech-writer-statement) from Google) to our mail at: [info@openprivacytech.org](mailto:info@openprivacytech.org)